TrevorBurgoyne/turtlebot-follower/README.md

         >> source ~/.bashrc

-9. Download the usb camera package `cv_camera` if not already present on the Turtlebot3 so we can use the camera.
+9. Download the usb camera package `cv_camera` if not already present on the TurtleBot3 so we can use the camera.

         >> sudo apt install ros-noetic-cv-camera

-10. Create a launch file that starts the camera node along with the core Turtlebot sensors.
+10. Create a launch file that starts the camera node along with the core TurtleBot sensors.
 See `src/follower/follower.launch` in this repo for the file to add.
 Additionally, make sure to add an appropiate `CMakeLists.txt` and `package.xml` so that the package can be detected.
 For the launch commands in [Run Instructions](#run-instructions) to function properly, be sure to set up the directory as follows:

         catkin_ws/
             src/